 Optometrists typically work with retinal specialists who have the most experience treating severe diabetic retinopathy and macular edema.
 Some optometrists specialize in diagnosis and treatment of retinal diseases, such as dry eye, glaucoma and contact lenses.
 A few even specialize in diabetes eye care and education.
 Many optometrists also conduct research involving both common and rare eye conditions.

 Ophthalmologists are physicians who specialize in medical and surgical eye care.
 While you can go to an ophthalmologist for your annual eye exam, your optometrist might refer you to an ophthalmologist if you need more invasive treatment for any diagnosed eye complications, or even for a second opinion when the diagnosis is uncertain.

 Ophthalmologists are typically trained to perform invasive treatments, like laser therapy, surgery, or injections into the eye itself.
 There are subspecialties within ophthalmology, like a retina specialist who focuses on the treatment and surgery of diseases involving your retina.
 Many ophthalmologists also conduct scientific research to improve treatment options and to find cures for eye diseases and vision disorders.

 Optician: An optician makes and adjusts glasses, eyeglass lenses and contact lenses based on your prescription.
 Your annual eye exam with your optometrist might detect changes in your vision which means changes in your prescription to maximize your vision on the eye chart and in the real world.

 How do I choose?

 It’s probably easiest to schedule with an optometrist, and you can find one in most general eye-care clinics in your area.
-You can also reach out to your primary care provider for suggestions and getting recommendations from family or friends.
+You can also reach out to your primary care provider for suggestions and get recommendations from family or friends.

 Your insurance carrier will also be able to let you know what eye care providers and services are covered.